nihilno/portfolio/README.md

-check and edit CONSTS AND headings/paragraphs SO ITS NOT CORNY/placeholder like podmiana zdjec
+check and edit CONSTS AND headings/paragraphs SO ITS NOT CORNY/placeholder like, podmiana zdjec alter <640px techstack pin, fix legend

-add logo?

-alter <640px techstack pin
-fix legend
+animate technolgoy?